The Real New Testament Church

 Plan:

-• The renovation of the earth as a suitable habitat for human beings.
+• The renovation of the earth to a state of holiness suitable for existence within the kingdom.

-• The enjoyment and representation of divine authority on the renovated earth by human beings.
+• The renovation of the earth as a habitat for human beings.

 Citizenship: